CS131-TA-team/UCLA_CS131_CodeHelp/Java/readme.md

 We don't have hint code for Java.
 And we don't think you need any hint code to get it done.
 For further information on the file format please visit [tutorial](https://docs.oracle.com/javase/tutorial/deployment/jar/index.html).
 For more on threads and locks [official language spec](https://docs.oracle.com/javase/specs/jls/se13/html/index.html) [Chapter 17](https://docs.oracle.com/javase/specs/jls/se13/html/jls-17.html)

+Xinyu provided [examples](./Java.tar.gz) to help you have a better understanding on Java objects.

 Remember **not** to include your name / ID in report.